jtatman/sifcoin/README.md

 completely decentralized, without the need for a central server or trusted parties.
 Users hold the crypto keys to their own money and transact directly with each other, with the help of a P2P network to check for double-spending.

+The real thing that's at hand here is the manipulation of the block reward in accordance with difficulty.
+Each block reward is 1 coin, plus the bonus.
+The bonus is caluclated as the square root of the current difficulty times the current block number.
+Example:

+block reward:
+0 - 50 coins
+1 - 1 + sqrt(1 * diff)
+2 - 1 + sqrt(2 * diff)
+3 - 1 + sqrt(3 * diff)

+and so on...

 Setup